rudro12356/rudro12356/README.md

 #### Computer Scientist| Data Analyst| Data Scientist learning to play with data and software
 ![Computer Scientist*Data Analyst*Data Scientist](https://img.freepik.com/premium-vector/hello-world-is-simple-word-programmer-s-first-programming_48644-298.jpg)

 I'm Rudro from Bangladesh.
-I am a senior undergraduate pursuing Computer Science at the University of Kansas.
+I am an undergraduate in Computer Science from the University of Kansas.

 ## Skills